 Soluble fiber, on the other hand, slows down digestion, helping you to stay full longer.
 This form can help lower cholesterol, minimizing risk of heart disease and allowing you to live longer so you can read more Dietitian’s Mail Bag.
 Soluble fiber can be obtained through nuts, seeds, and beans, as well as some fruits and vegetables, such as strawberries, cucumbers, and carrots.

-Shira Katz, M.S., R.D. is the EAT Club Staff Dietitian
+Shira Katz, M.S., R.D. is the former EAT Club Staff Dietitian